Skip to main content

 The following points describe how authenticators are assigned in IDaaS:

-• A user can be assigned multiple authenticators.
+• Users can be assigned multiple authenticators.

 note